FB1 – Family Based Immigration for Unmarried Sons and Daughters of US Citizens

 - $750 in attorney’s fees for the immigration petition.

 - $420 for the US CIS immigration petition filing fee

 - $1,500 in attorney’s fees per immediate family for adjustment of status.

 - $1,070 per each person ($635.00 for each person under 14 years of age if applying with parent) accompanying the applicant

 *The quoted prices are for individuals who are already in the United States and who need to file for an Adjustment of Status.
 If applying from outside of the U.S., a different set of fees will be charged.

-At the William Jang, PLLC, our Austin-based immigration lawyers are extensively experienced in immigration law and with the representation of family members of U.S. citizens who wish to obtain green cards.
+At the Law Office of William Jang, PLLC, our Austin-based immigration lawyers are extensively experienced in immigration law and with the representation of family members of U.S. citizens who wish to obtain green cards.
 Please take a look at a sample of approved cases we have handled.